dpup/node-flags/README.md

 # Node-Flags

 This is a flags library for use with [node.js](http://nodejs.org/).
 Flag definitions can be distributed across multiple files, as long as they are defined before `flags.parse()` is called.

 ## Installation

-Fork the latest source from github, or else use NPM:
+Fork the latest source from github, or else use your favorite package manager:

-    npm install flags
+    pnpm install flags

 ## Example

-    var flags = require('flags');
+    import * as flags from 'flags';

     flags.defineString('name', 'Billy Noone', 'Your name');
     flags.defineInteger('age', 21, 'Your age in whole years');